HG063/.Net-Training/README.md

 # .Net-Training
-Programs that I had practiced in the .Net Training at Incedo Inc.
+Programs and Concepts that I had practiced in the .Net Training at Incedo Inc.

 Day-Wise .Net Training Topics Covered :-